- 1. Name of the medicinal product

 Magnesium Oxide (Magnesium)Magnesium salts are poorly absorbed from the gastro-intestinal tract; however, sufficient magnesium will normally be absorbed to replace deficiency states.
 Magnesium is excreted in both the urine and the faeces but excretion is reduced in deficiency states.

-Manganese Sulphate (Manganese)Manganese salts are poorly absorbed.
+Manganese Sulfate (Manganese)Manganese salts are poorly absorbed.

 Potassium Iodide (Iodine)Iodides are absorbed and stored in the thyroid gland as thyroglobulin.
 Iodides are excreted in the urine with smaller amounts appearing in the faeces, saliva and sweat.